 We brought together a group of local 17 and 18 year olds – Esther, Marius, Tanya, Leo, Katy, Danica, Kayleigh and Marina – and commissioned multi-disciplinary designers Silo to work with them, to research, design and produce the furniture over a period of six months.

 The Wealdstone Leg is the result – a new, strange, wonderful furniture component, which forms the basis of a range of stools, benches and chairs for use in the new square.
 The Wealdstone Leg is also available for you to buy and use as you wish: as a leg, an arm, a bracket, a thing.
 All proceeds go back into the project, with the youth each receiving a % royalty on each sale (along with a small stipend of £500 for taking part).

-The project was a response to the situation we found in Wealdstone.
-We were initially asked to find new users and create new uses for the new square.
+The project grew out of a brief to create new activity and new users for the square.
 We quickly realised, however, that the community had bigger problems: namely, a lack of activity for young people due to cuts to youth services, and the resulting negative perception of young people hanging around the town.

 Wealdstone Youth Workshop is part of a wider project by Harrow Council to create a new public space at the centre of Wealdstone that can bring the community together.
 The overall project is led by We Made That, with Spacemakers, Europa and others in support.
 We were assisted on the ground by Karolina Cialkaite.

 We create radical, bottom-up regeneration projects, which aim to get inside the machinery of urban regeneration, and use it for good instead of evil.

 We specialise in reactivating dead buildings and dead spaces, harnessing unused potential in a community, and creating projects that address the economic and social issues that are causing the problem in the first place.